-ADI part 3 involves you giving a one hour driving lesson to a pupil while a senior examiner from the DVSA sits in the back of the car and marks your performance.
+ADI part 3 involves you giving a 45-minute driving lesson to a pupil while a senior examiner from the DVSA sits in the back of the car and marks your performance.
 The test length changed from 1 hour to 45 minutes during the pandemic and it was decided to keep this due to it being sufficient.

 How hard is ADI part 3?

 The part 3 test is very hard and the pass rate for it in Birmingham in 2020 was 27.9%.
 That’s up from 21.6% in 2017/18.

 The main reason people fail is that it’s very difficult to teach people to drive up to the standard required by the DVSA.
 This is where you find out that becoming a driving instructor isn’t easy!